 - 10.1.
 The LBNP will provide a planning framework for the Parish.
 Following the Submission consultation, it will also, in due course, be subject to an independent Examination and if successful will be subject to Referendum. - 10.2.
 The LBNP once "made" by HDC will become part of the Development Plan for the District.
 It will be used by HDC Officers to guide development up to 2031. - 10.3.
-The preparation of the LBNP is taking place within the context of a revised NPPF and at a time HDC are embarking on a review of the Local Plan.
+The preparation of the LBNP is taking place within the context of a revised NPPF.
 The revised NPPF now requires Local Authorities to calculate housing need based on a standard methodology.
-HDC have advised this will lead to increased housing requirements for the District in the future, which will need to be planned for in the HDC's Local Plan Review.
+HDC have advised this will lead to increased housing requirements for the district in the future, which will need to be planned for in the HDC's Local Plan Review.
 In addition, Local Authorities are also now required to set out housing requirements in their Local Plans for Designated Neighbourhood Plan Areas. - 10.4.
-In this context, HDC have asked LBPC to confirm their commitment to undertake a review of the LBNP in 2021 in order to take account of any revised housing numbers which are allocated to the Parish in the Local Plan Review. - 10.5.
-LBPC have confirmed agreement to this approach and are committed to a review in 2021.
+In this context, HDC have asked LBPC to confirm their commitment to undertake a review of the LBNP in order to take account of any revised housing numbers which are allocated to the Parish in any future Local Plan Review.

+10.5 LBPC have confirmed agreement to this approach-and are committed to a review of the plan no later than the adoption of a Local Plan for the District.
 As part of this process the Parish Council will monitor the delivery of the sites allocated in the Plan and the delivery of windfall sites.
-The Parish Council will assess the need for a review of the neighbourhood plan within six months of the adoption of the emerging Horsham District Local Plan.
-As part of this process, it will consider the way in which windfall sites are assessed in terms of their contribution towards the strategic housing target for the District in the emerging Local Plan
+The Parish Council will assess the need for a review of the neighbourhood plan.
+As part of this process, it will consider the way in which windfall sites are assessed in terms of their contribution towards the strategic housing target for the district in the emerging Local Plan.

-10. MAPS
+11. MAPS